bisratjenbere/study_group/README.md

-# Project Title
+# campus Study group

 ## Description
 This project is a mobile application built with React Native using Expo for the frontend and Node.js Express for the backend.
-It serves as [brief description or purpose of the project].

 ## Features
 - chating
 - join group